tinysec/jsrt/README.md

 * javascript runtime for windows , based on **chakra**
 * author: TinySec( <a href="https://twitter.com/TinySecEx" target="_blank">@TinySecEx</a> )
 * JSRT is  friend for binary hacker , special for windows.
-* this version is a public new version , fill free to open issue.
+* this version is a public new version , feel free to open issue.
 * latest version is **0.0.2.2**

 ## DOCUMENTS